 Technology is essential in practically every industry today.
 As a result, possessing technical abilities has become increasingly critical—even for individuals who don't work in computer science or development.

 While coding skills were once the purview only of professions in bespoke software development or information technology, they are now sought after in a variety of positions such as marketing, sales, finance, human resources, and operations.
+In marketing specifically, coding knowledge can empower professionals to better manage and analyze marketing topics, enhancing strategies and campaigns with data-driven insights.

 At first glance, you may think coding skills aren't important to non-dev members, but the value of having these technical skills is second to none in improving communication across departments and the ability to make data-driven decisions.
 Additionally, you need to setup DMARC to boost email deliverability communication across departments and keep important company data secure from threats.